 I am also a member of the BACP Private Practice Specialist Division and the BACP Workplace Counselling Specialist Division.

-I have a First Class Honours Degree in Psychology and I am trained in cognitive behavioural therapy (CBT) and person centred counselling.
+I have a First Class Honours Degree in Psychology and I am trained in cognitive behavioural therapy (CBT) and counselling.
 I have also been trained to teach clients to use mindfulness skills and learning how to use mindfulness skills has benefitted many clients in my counselling practice.

 My counselling training began in 2005 when I was trained by the Samaritans to work on their telephone helpline.
 Before setting up my private practice in 2014 I provided counselling in a variety of different settings – at a national drug and alcohol service, a charity for families and carers based in South Shields and a high school in Newcastle.

 I set up my private practice in 2014 at the Westoe Practice in South Shields, a Centre for Health and Wellbeing established in 1995.
 I also see clients at the Clervaux Exchange Conference and Business Centre in Jarrow and at OH3, an Occupational Health Provider in Newcastle upon Tyne.
 I work with individuals who enquire about counselling directly, people who are referred by their employers and people who are referred by other organisations.
-I also see clients at a clinic in Newcastle upon Tyne.
+I am experienced in providing therapy face to face and also via telephone or Skype.

 I provide employee counselling services for a number of organisations based in the North East.
 Since 2015 part of my work with organisations involves working in-house as the Counsellor for an Occupational Health Company.
 I have worked with many people who were struggling with the stress and pressures of work and helped them to return to the workplace and remain in the workplace.

-Alongside my counselling work I have previously worked in Human Resources for seven years and I have a Masters Degree in Human Resources Management and Development (with Distinction).
+Alongside my counselling work I have previously worked in Human Resources and I have a Masters Degree in Human Resources Management and Development (with Distinction).
 I understand the issues facing employees and the benefits of counselling for employees and the organisations they work in.